 Thailand is a strong supporter of the United Nations and UNDP.
 In both financial and operational terms, UNDP's country programme for Thailand is quite modest, reflecting the country's improving development status.
-UNDP partners with line ministries to help Thailand achieve its ambitious Millennium Development Goal targets (MDGs) as well as the national objectives articulated in the United Nations Partnership Framework for 2012-2016.
+UNDP partners with line ministries to help Thailand achieve its Sustainable Development Goal targets (SDGs) as well as the national objectives articulated in the United Nations Partnership Framework for 2012-2016.

 The ultimate goal of UNDP is to improve the lives of the people of Thailand through the broad thematic areas of democratic governance and social advocacy, inclusive green growth and sustainable development and gender equality.

 UNDP is working with the Royal Thai government, civil society, national partners and the Thai public to help find solutions to persistent development challenges.
 We continue to work to provide technical expertise, such as improved data quality and collection, international expertise on environmental issues like climate change finance and adaptation.

 UNDP's priority in a middle-income country like Thailand is to work within outlined agreements like the United Nations Partnership Agreement Framework (UNPAF) and Thailand's 11th National Plan.
 We continue to provide strong policy advice and advocacy on normative UN issues such as gender equality, social and economic inequality, human rights, and rule of law.

 What are our results?

 UNDP in Thailand has maintained mutually beneficial relationships with many line ministries of the Royal Thai Government--on thematic issues from inclusive and democratic governance, climate change, women's empowerment and more.
 UNDP Thailand has led national conversations on women's political empowerment and gender equality in Thailand is nearly 90 percent.